ngine-io/scalr/README.md

 - [Prometheus](https://prometheus.io) (planned)
 - [InfluxDB](https://www.influxdata.com/) (planned)

-## Config
+## Config Interfaces / Plugins

-Your Cloud and Policy configuration are defined in a configuration endpoint.
-Scalr reads its config on every run and can be changed inbetween runs.
+Your Cloud and policy configuration are defined by a configuration endpoint.
+Scalr reads its configuration on every run and can be changed inbetween runs.

 - Static YAML file
 - API, configs can be changed by HTTP post (planned)